-Strategic Housing LandAvailability Assessment: This provides information on the opportunities that exist to meet housing need within a specified area over the Local Plan period.
+Strategic Housing Land Availability Assessment: This provides information on the opportunities that exist to meet housing need within a specified area over the Local Plan period.

-Strategic Housing Market Assessment: Housing Market Assessments establish the level of need and demand for housing examining issues such as the particular accommodation requirements of specific groups, for example Gypsies and Travellers.
+Strategic Housing Market Assessment: Housing Market Assessments use primary and secondary data to establish the level of need and demand for housing.